Bridal Wreath Spiraea Spiraea prunifolia

 -

-Bridal wreath is noted for its early spring bloom of double white flowers that appear in profusion along the bare branches.
+The bridal wreath is noted for its early spring bloom of double white flowers that appear in profusion along the bare branches.
 The pure white flowers are borne in long sprays that can be fashioned into wreaths and worn on the head for a special occasion, hence the name.
-The foliage appears after the blooms as small, shiny dark green leaves.
+The foliage appears after the blooms as small, shiny dark green, elliptic to ovate leaves.
 Foliage often develops an attractive red-orange-yellow fall color.

 S. prunifolia ‘Plena’ is the long-favored bridal wreath usually found in retail.
 Species plants as well as the single-flowered plant (Spiraea prunifolia var. simpliciflora) are generally not available.
-Note that the double-flowered plant was botanically described prior to the single-flowered plant, hence the double flower became the species and the single flower became a variety or form of the species.
+Note that the double-flowered plant was botanically described before the single-flowered plant, hence the double flower became the species, and the single flower became a variety or form of the species.

-This is an extremely durable shrub with no known serious insect or disease problems.
-However, It is susceptible to many of the diseases and insects that attack other rose family members, including leaf spot, fire blight, powdery mildew, root rot, aphids, leaf roller and scale.
+Insects, Diseases, and Other Plant Problems: This is an extremely durable shrub with no known serious insect or disease problems.
+However, it is susceptible to many of the diseases and insects that attack other rose family members, including leaf spot, fire blight, powdery mildew, root rot, aphids, leaf roller, and scale.

 VIDEO created by Andy Pulte for “Landscape Plant Identification, Taxonomy and Morphology” a plant identification course offered by the Department of Plant Sciences, University of Tennessee.